 Akhenaten faced some troubles while ruling ancient Egypt just like:

-The decline of Imperial Glory
+1. The Decline of Imperial Glory

 King Amenhotep IV stopped foreign campaigns and slowed Egypt’s military defenses.
 He tried to change the traditional religion of Egypt and moved the capital from Thebes to Armana, which he dedicated it to the worship of Aten.
 In Armana, everything declined and the condition of Egypt wasn’t good.

-People didn’t agree with his religious beliefs
+2. People didn’t agree with his religious beliefs

-Old gods were tangible and viable but Aten was too ethereal a concept for people to grasp so many declined the religious beliefs of Akhenaten and refused to worship one god.
+Ancient Egyptian gods were tangible and viable but Aten was too ethereal a concept for people to grasp so many declined the religious beliefs of Akhenaten and refused to worship one god.

-The New Religion Weakened the Economy
+3. The New Religion Weakened the Economy

 Many people went out of business when Akhenaten moved from Thebes to Armana.
 Religion was used in ancient Egypt to make money but with only one god and many don’t accept on worshiping him, the economy declined.